alexyingchen/accessguide/designers.md

 ### D1.
 Use high contrast
 > I can’t see very well, so I have trouble reading when the text is very low contrast.

 The contrast of text against background should be at least 4.5 to 1 (AA) or 7 to 1 (AAA).
-The contrast of UI components and diagrams against background should be at least 3 to 1 (AAa).
+The contrast of UI components and diagrams against background should be at least 3 to 1 (AA).
 Large text and logotypes are the exception to this rule.

 **Disabilities**: visual
 **WCAG number + conformance**: 1.4.3 AA, 1.4.6 AAA, 1.4.11 AA